-The academic programs of the university are organized into three colleges plus the center for learning resources.
-Colleges and the degree programs offered within each are:
+The academic programs of the university are organized into three colleges.
+Degree programs offered within each are:

-The College of Arts and Education offers the Bachelor of Arts degree in anthropology, art, criminal justice, government, history, humanities, literature, mass communications (print journalism and radio/TV), music, physical education, psychology, sociology, speech, and Spanish.
-This college also offers Master of Arts degree programs in behavioral science, history, literature, physical education and in education, including options in administration, art, counseling, reading, early childhood education, elementary education, secondary education, special education and supervision.
+The College of Arts and Education offers the Bachelor of Arts degree in anthropology, art, criminal justice, history, humanities, literature, mass communications (print journalism and radio/TV), music, physical education, political science, psychology, sociology, speech, and Spanish.
+This college also offers Master of Arts degree programs in behavioral science, history, literature, physical education and in education, including options in administration, counseling, reading, early childhood education. elementary education, secondary education, special education and supervision.

-The College of Business Administration offers the Bachelor of Arts degree in economics, and the Bachelor of Business Administration degree in accountancy and information systems and in management.
+The College of Business Administration offers the Bachelor of Arts degree in economics, and the Bachelor of Business Administration degree in accountancy and information systems, finance, land management, management, and marketing.
 This college also offers the Master of Business Administration degree in management and cooperates with the College of Arts and Education in offering the behavioral science master's program.

-The College of Science and Engineering offers the Bachelor of Science degree in chemistry, computer science, earth sciences, engineering, geology, life science, and mathematics.
+The College of Science and Engineering offers the Bachelor of Science degree in chemistry, computer science, earth sciences, control engineering, geology, life science, and mathematics.
 This college also offers the Master of Science degree in control engineering, life science, and geology.

-The Centers for Learning Resources (CLR) function to provide the tools and services to the faculty, staff and students that facilitate learning and research.
-The Centers operate through three individual conponents- library services, instructional media services and computer services.
+The Centers for Learning Resources function to provide the tools and services to the faculty, staff and students that facilitate learning and research.
+The Centers operate through three individual conponents library services, instructional media services and computer services.
 These components are described as follows:

-Library Services.
-The library services component contains a rapidly expanding collection of more than 416,000 volumes of books, microfilm and periodicals.
-The library subscribes to approximately 1600 periodicals and newspapers and maintains a collection of video tapes, audio cassettes, motion pictures, records, simulations, kits and even complete self-paced courses.
+1. Library Services.
+The library services component contains a rapidly expanding collection of more than 500,000 volumes of books, microfilm and periodicals.
+The library subscribes to approximately 1,000 periodicals and newspapers and maintains a collection of video tapes, audio cassettes, motion pictures, records, simulations, kits and even complete self-paced courses.
 The library services component acts as the distribution center for all learning materials and maintains listening and viewing carrels as well as television receivers for video tapes and many other learning innovations.